About the Presbyterian Church (USA),

 marriage equality and other LGBT topics.

 Part 5: 2015-FEB to MAY:

-Church recognizes same-sex marriages as valid.
+Church recognizes same-sex marriages.

-Many members & congregations expected to leave.
+Many members & congregations are

 The acronym "LGBT" refers to lesbians, gays, bisexuals, transgender